Gabriel-Benavidez/GroupChat/README.md

 3. Messages are automatically backed up to GitHub

 ### Setting Your Username
-1. Click the "Username" button in the top right
+1. Click the "Username" button in the header area
-2. Enter your desired username
+2. Enter your desired username in the modal
-3. Click Save
+3. Click Save to apply
-4. Your username persists across page refreshes
+4. Your username is displayed in a clean, pill-shaped container
+5. Long usernames are gracefully truncated with ellipsis

 ### Using Reactions
 1. Hover over any message